cms-analysis/HiggsAnalysis-CombinedLimit/docs/part3/commonstatsmethods.md

 combine datacard.txt -M HybridNew --LHCmode LHC-limits --readHybridResults --grid=merged.root --expectedFromGrid <quantile>
 ```

 substituting `<quantile>` with 0.5 for the median, 0.84 for the +ve side of the 68% band, 0.16 for the -ve side of the 68% band, 0.975 for the +ve side of the 95% band, and 0.025 for the -ve side of the 95% band.
+You should note that  <span style="font-variant:small-caps;">Combine</span> will update the grid to improve the accuracy on the extracted limit by default.
+If you want to avoid this, you can use the option `--noUpdateGrid`.
+This will mean only the toys/points you produced in the grid will be used to compute the limit.

 !!! warning
     Make sure that if you specified a particular mass value (`-m` or `--mass`) in the commands for calculating the toys, you also specify the same mass when reading in the grid of distributions.